BytecodeAgency/Coding-Standards/README.md

 # Git

 * Don't merge your own code into the develop/master branch, always create a pull request and let at least one other developer review the code
 * Work on your own branch and name the branch to your first name.
-If Jira is used for the project, you can name the branch after the issue name in Jira
+If a GitLab Board is used for the project, you can name the branch after the issue name in a GitLab Board
 * Make sure you always add steps in the README.md file for others to make your code run: include the needed global dependencies, commands to install dependencies, and steps to run everything.
 * Git README.md badges are sexy.
 Add them!
 For examples, check the top of this repo
 * To make sure your project will run on the computer of others, use tools like TravisCI, CircleCI or Jenkins
 * If your project uses a set of dependencies (like Mongo and Node) working together in a complex way, write a Dockerfile or Docker Compose file
 * Write a clear description for your commit which makes clear what was changed or added, fo example: not `"styling updates"`, but rather `"improved styling for the menu dropdown"`
 * Before pushing, see if you are pushing the right files and you are not uploading confidential files or files that should not be in the Git repository
-* If your commit is to fix a Jira issue, include the issue number in your commit message
+* If your commit is to fix a Gitlab issue, include the issue number in your commit message, so your commit/branch will be linked to the correct issue
 * Try to commit at least around every hour or two or after important milestones
 * Use [semantic versioning](https://semver.org/) for production releases